diranged/oz/API.md

 <h3 id="crds.wizardofoz.co/v1alpha1.IRequestResource">IRequestResource
 </h3>
 <div>
-<p>IRequestResource represents a common &ldquo;AccesRequest&rdquo; resource for the Oz operator.
+<p>IRequestResource represents a common &ldquo;AccesRequest&rdquo; resource for the Oz Controller.
 These requests
 have a common set of required methods that are used by the OzRequestReconciler.</p>
 </div>
 <h3 id="crds.wizardofoz.co/v1alpha1.ITemplateResource">ITemplateResource
 </h3>
 <div>
-<p>ITemplateResource represents a common &ldquo;AccessTemplate&rdquo; resource for the Oz operator.
+<p>ITemplateResource represents a common &ldquo;AccessTemplate&rdquo; resource for the Oz Controller.
 These
 templates provide different types of access into resources (eg, &ldquo;Exec&rdquo; vs &ldquo;Debug&rdquo; vs &ldquo;launch me a dedicated pod&rdquo;).
 A set of common methods are required though that are used by the OzTemplateReconciler.</p>